Diamond Cost Calculator: Determining The Value of A Diamond

 The price of a diamond might change given the market.
 Some of the markets include retail markets, online markets, consignment, wholesale markets, and peer to peer markets (such as Craigslist).
 Some of the important points to keep in mind include:

-- Retail: Diamonds tend to be more expensive in retail markets given the overhead of running a shop; however, the added assurance of holding the diamond, asking for a certificate, and getting an appraisal done reduces the risk to the buyer.
+- Retail: Diamonds tend to be more expensive in retail markets given the overhead of running a shop; however, the added assurance of holding the diamond, asking for a report, and getting an appraisal done reduces the risk to the buyer.

 - Wholesale: Wholesale distributors cut out the middle man, helping people save money; however, they usually sell diamonds in bulk and the diamonds might not be cut or polished yet.

 - Peer to Peer: Peer to peer purchases, such as Craigslist, take on a lot of risks.
 While the price might be cheaper, people might not know exactly what they are buying.
-This makes this route risky.
+This makes this route very risky.

 How To Save Money When Buying a Diamond